Maher-Wahid/maher-wahid/README.md

 ## Hi there 👋 I am Maher Wahid

-## 🙋‍♂️ About Me
+- I am a 2nd year Computer Science student from Canada 🍁
+- I’m currently working on improving my skills in React ⚙️ before moving onto SQL/NoSQL 📕

-I am a 2nd year Computer Science student from Canada 🍁.
-When I am not occupied with coding and math assignments, I enjoy learning about web development 🕸️, the cloud ☁️, playing basketball 🏀, playing badminton 🏸, and doing calisthenics 🤸‍♂️.
+- I enjoy learning about web development 🕸️ and the cloud ☁️
+- I like playing basketball 🏀, playing badminton 🏸, and doing calisthenics 🤸‍♂️

 <!--
 **Maher-Wahid/maher-wahid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.